 Why archive content?

-If you are intent on using cloud archiving, then the business has identified important information that must be kept and secured for many years.
-A typical cost for cloud archiving is based on the number of terabytes stored.
+If you are intent on using a cloud archive, then the business has identified important information that must be kept and secured for many years.
+A typical cost for a cloud archive is based on the number of terabytes stored.